Eero-S/Self_report_app/README.md

 ## Self Report app

-A full stack project made with deno, postgres, and ejs templates.
+A full stack app made with deno, postgres, and ejs templates.
 Done as a school project.

 Link to online demo: https://wsd-project-es2.herokuapp.com/

 ### Instructions to run the application:

 1. In case you run database locally run these commands (in the following order) in your postgres command line.
-Otherwise move to step 3.
+Otherwise move to step 2.

 CREATE TABLE users (
 id SERIAL PRIMARY KEY,